 Beyond 27Al, 85Rb, 10B, and 23Na, the elemental of 114Cd, which is regarded as major contaminant in paddy field, also drew our attention.
 In the study on Brazilian rice mentioned earlier, it was found that the level of Cd alone can be used to differentiate rice from two geological origins.
-The author further pointed out that it was the difference in irrigation methods that resulted in variance of 114Cd composition15.
+The author further pointed out that it was the difference in irrigation methods that resulted in the variance of 114Cd composition15.
 According to our results, 114Cd was found in all six types of GI rice, with the concentrations all below the China national stardard of 0.2 ppm (Table 1).
 Particularly for GG rice, which was sampled from Guangxi province, had the highest level of 114Cd.
 This agreed with a previous national scale study, which showed that the concentration of 114Cd in paddy soils from different Chinese regions varied significantly, with the higheset level found in southeast coastal regions (e.g. Hunan and Guangxi province)49.
-With this, we further evaluated the feasility of using 114Cd as a biomarker to differentiate GG rice from the others. recognize rice from a .
+With this, we further evaluated the feasility of using 114Cd as a biomarker to differentiate GG rice from the others. .
 After reconstruction, a binary dataset consists of GG rice and non-GG rice was generated.
 Fig. 6 was used to visualize the significant difference of 114Cd concentration between GG and non-GG rice samples (P < 0.05).
 Following the same workflow we have established earlier, we have further confirmed that classifiers built with only 114Cd could lead to 100% differentiation between GG and non-GG rice samples.

 Our study demonstrated that multi-elemental profiling using ICP-MS coupled with ML techniques, could differentiate six types of Chinese GI rice with extremely high accuracy.
 Particularly, we identified four elements with the most differentiation power.
 This opens the door for future study on the development of reliable rice classification with only a handful of elements.
-Further efforts would be focused on the following aspects: 1.
-A larger dataset consists of samples from multiple harvest years would be introduced to test the impact of potential seasonal variation.
-2. considering the ultimate goal is to protect high value GI rice from potential fraudulent activities, we would introduce “positive” samples into the classification.
-One common solution is to dilute GI rice samples with serial does of highly “look-alikes”50 ..

 ACKNOWLEDGMENT